FindoraNetwork/platform/components/txn_builder_cli/README.md

 # Transaction Builder Command Line Interface

+The `txn_builder_cli` application is intended to help you experiment with the RESTful API and access the Ledger from scripts.
+The `txn_builder_cli` provides a command line interface for constructing and submitting requests to the Ledger.
 The `txn_builder_cli` application creates transactions and submits them to the ledger server.

 The typical workflow of P2P lending is as follows
 * Create a new empty transaction.
 See `txn_builder_cli create_txn_builder`.
 * Create new users.
 See `txn_builder_cli asset_issuer sign_up`, `txn_builder_cli credential_issuer sign_up`, `txn_builder_cli lender sign_up` and `txn_builder_cli borrower sign_up`.
 * Borrower: adds or updates a credential record.
 See `txn_builder_cli borrower create_or_overwrite_credential`.